-The evaluation professional biographical sketch is optional.
 Up to 3 additional biographical sketches for key personnel may be provided.
+The evaluation professional biographical sketch is optional and will count as 1 of the 3 additional biosketches.
 Each biographical sketch must not exceed 2 pages and must use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).

-Only biographical sketches will be accepted; do not submit resumes and/or CVs
+Only biographical sketches will be accepted; do not submit resumes and/or CVs.
+If a position is not yet filled, please upload a job description.